Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Even after following these steps, you may need to replace your French press filter if you use it often.

-When picking a filter, you should consider the mesh filter’s composition, as this will ensure you don’t end up swallowing a mouthful of coffee grounds.
+When selecting a filter, consider the mesh filter's composition, as this will ensure you don't end up swallowing a mouthful of coffee grounds.

 BOAO 6-Piece French press Coffee Replacement Filters come in a pack of six, so you won't need to purchase them continuously week after week.